camarman/GTRPy/README.md

 chris_symbol
 ```

-2. In order to access the type of the `chris_symbol,` one can write,
+2. In order to access the type of the Christoffel Symbol one can write,

 `cs.get_type()`